 Tax Law Committee

-The Tax Law Committee was created in 1988 to advise the Law Society on matters relating to taxation law reform and to establish an open line of communication and consultation with the Inland Revenue (IRD).
-Since its inception the committee has built a strong working relationship with the IRD and continues to be proactive in tax law reform.
+The Tax Law Committee was created in 1988 to advise the Law Society on matters relating to tax law reform and to establish an open line of communication and consultation with Inland Revenue.
+Since its inception the committee has built a strong working relationship with IR and continues to be proactive in tax law reform.

-The members of the committee are highly experienced tax practitioners:
+The current members of the committee are highly experienced tax practitioners: